Unsure, or need some advice?

 Furthermore, as the accuracy statement is based on a percentage of the measured value measurement uncertainty remains incredibly low across the whole flow range.
 The benefits are numerous – fewer instruments are required, simpler pipework can be installed and fewer spares are required – all designed to reduce costs and increase quality.

-As mentioned above, the stability of the zero point ensures that the device can measure far down into its' flow curve.
+As mentioned above, the stability of the zero point ensures that the device can measure far down into its flow curve.
 In addition, this capability also ensures that an Alicat Coriolis instrument is highly repeatable from one device to another – essential for example in comparative chemistry when numerous cells are run in parallel.

-Alicat Scientific Coriolis instruments are based upon a specific geometry of sensor tubing that is energised by a constant fixed vibration.
+The measuring principles of Alicat Scientific Coriolis instruments are based upon a specific geometry of sensor tubing that is energised by a constant fixed vibration.
 When the process fluid, either gas or liquid, passes through this sensor the force of the flow will cause the vibration to change and the tube to very slightly change shape.
 This will cause a phase shift in the vibration, the extent of which is directly proportional to the mass flow.

 Where the differential across a traditional control valve is too high we are able to integrate our Coriolis device together with an Equilibar valve.
 In liquid applications this will need to be achieved via a separate dome loading gas supply, however, when the process gas is appropriate it is possible to use the pressure loss across the Coriolis as sufficient drive to dome-load the Equilibar.